sfnw-dev-owner/process-manuals/Exterior_Trim/exterior_trim.md

 ## Step 3 -- Top Piece

--   Measure from outside edge to outside edge of side trim and add 1ˮ (should be 32ˮ).
+-   Measure from outside edge to outside edge of side trim and add ½ˮ

 -   Check that the precut beveled-edge piece is that length.
+Trim if it is not.

 -   Put EXTERIOR caulk, as shown, near the beveled edge and at both ends.

--   Nail (PANEL NAILS)\
+-   Position with right edge flush with side trim.
+Nail (PANEL NAILS)\
     ---   2 nails 1-½" in from each end\
     ---   2 nails in the middle of the board.

 ## Step 4 -- Bottom Piece

--   Measure between the 2 side pieces under the window

--   Cut a piece of 1x4 that length.
+-   Measure between the 2 side pieces under the window, and cut a piece of 1x4 that length.
 -   DO NOT caulk this piece.

--   Nail (PANEL NAILS)\
+Nail (PANEL NAILS) it in place\
     ---   2 nails 1-½" in from each end\
     ---   2 nails in the middle of the board.
 {{< pagebreak >}}